Lightsheet - MesoSPIMs (Irchel)

 Excitation path

-The mesoSPIM excitation path is based on axially scanned light-sheet microscopy (ASLM).
-The waist of the light-sheet is translated through the sample in synchrony with the rolling shutter of the camera.
-The waist is translated with electrically tunable lenses by Optotune.
+Both systems have excitation based on axially scanned light-sheet microscopy (ASLM).
+The waist of the light-sheet is translated through the sample in synchrony with the rolling shutter of the camera, which enables high axial resolution across very large fields of view.

 Light Sources and Lasers